Bot Traffic Detection

 Increasing your web traffic puts your products and services in front of a wider audience.
 However, as your website or app traffic grows, so will the presence of bot traffic.
-These bots won’t all be bad, but to minimise friction in the customer experience caused by bad bots and make sure your marketing insights are accurate, you must be equipped with bot traffic detection tools to identify and block bot traffic activity, such as loyalty point fraud.
+If you’ve ever wondered how to detect a botnet, it’s important to know that these bots won’t all be bad, but to minimise friction in the customer experience caused by bad bots and make sure your marketing insights are accurate, you must be equipped with bot traffic detection tools to identify and block bot traffic activity, such as loyalty point fraud.

 How can you spot bot traffic

-It’s often a tricky question for developers and engineers to answer.
-A bot may be indistinguishable from any other web user, but there are ways you can use analytics data or even your own browser console logs to help detect bot traffic.
-Integrated tools, f.ex.
-Google Analytics, give engineers and data scientists visibility to identify bot traffic indicators such as:
+Detecting bots is tricky for developers and engineers too.
+Identifying bot traffic generally can be tricky because a bot may be indistinguishable from any other web user, but there are ways you can use analytics data, bot detection tools or even your own browser console logs to help detect bot traffic.
+Integrated tools, for example Google Analytics, gives engineers and data scientists visibility to identify bot detection techniques and indicators such as:

 Unusually high page views

-Unusually high page views can be an indicator of automated traffic and can be identified using dashboards that graph aggregate page views over time.
+If you’ve ever wondered how to identify a bot, unusually high page views can be an indicator of automated traffic and bot detection can be identified using dashboards that graph aggregate page views over time.

 Unfamiliar referral traffic

 Unfamiliar referral traffic looks at where your users are coming from.
-If the majority of visits to your site come from one or two sites, a high percentage could be bots.
+If the majority of visits to your site come from one or two sites, a high percentage could be bots and bot detection could be necessary.

 Unusually high bounce rates

-Low or high bounce rates can be indicators of bots using your site to find information quickly.
+Low or high bounce rates can highlight the need for bot detection, as high bounce rates can signify that information is trying to be found quickly.
 Low bounce rates could be a sign that the bot has found what it’s looking for, while high bounce rates may indicate that you’re being used by a bot for SEO purposes.

 Unusual visitor interactions with your site

-If you see large amounts of users not engaging with certain elements such as buttons, or if they’re only using one element and ignoring others then this could be an indicator that these are bots.
+If you see large amounts of users not engaging with certain elements such as buttons, or if they’re only using one element and ignoring others then this could be an indicator that these are bots, and bot detection may be required.

 Spikes in traffic from an unusual region

 Bots are likely to be able to masquerade as human users from any region of the world.
-However, they may not have the same level of understanding about cultural or language differences, so spikes in traffic from countries where your company does not operate is a possible indicator that these visitors could be bots.
+However, they may not have the same level of understanding about cultural or language differences, so spikes in traffic from countries where your company does not operate are a possible indicator that you need bot detection as these visitors could be bots.

 Abnormally low time on page